pinecoders/pinecoders.github.io/faq_and_code/README.md

+### How can I draw lines or labels into the future?
+For this, you will need to use `xloc = xloc.bar_time` in `label.new()` or `line.new()` because the default is `xloc = xloc.bar_index`, which does not allow positioning drawings in the future.
+See our [Time Offset Calculation Framework](https://www.tradingview.com/script/5mZ7hV66-Time-Offset-Calculation-Framework-PineCoders-FAQ/) for functions that will help you with this.

 ### How can I position text on either side of a single bar?
 By choosing label styles like `style = label.style_label_left` we can determine on which side of the bar the label is positioned.
 Note that since the "left"/"right" in there specifies the pointer's position, "left" has the side effect of positioning the label on the **right** side of the bar.
 The text's alignment in the label can be controlled using `textalign = text.align_right`, and finally, we can make the label's background color transparent so we display only the text:
 ```js